 This is an advanced psychology course that surveys the major topics in cognitive psychology.
 Special emphasis will be focused on attention, memory, language usage, problem solving, and decision making.
-It is strongly recommended that the student have completed Statistics With Advanced Topics in Behavioral Science and either Experimental Psychology or Methods of Behavioral Science Research. - PS 425 Tests & Measurements.
+It is strongly recommended that the student have completed Statistics With Advanced Topics in Behavioral Science and either Experimental Psychology or Methods of Behavioral Science Research.

+PS 425 Tests & Measurements.
 3 Semester Hours.
 (Lab fee.)
 Prerequisite: General Psychology.

 A survey of commonly used educational and psychological tests.
-Special emphasis will be focused upon test construction, standardization, reliability, validity, and the development of classroom (curriculum based) tests. - PS 441 Special Topics in Psychology.
+Special emphasis will be focused upon test construction, standardization, reliability, validity, and the development of classroom (curriculum based) tests.

+PS 441 Special Topics in Psychology.
 1 Semester Hour.
 Prerequisite: General Psychology.
-To be offered on occasion of student demand or need.

-- PS 442 Special Topics in Psychology.
+PS 442 Special Topics in Psychology.
 2 Semester Hours.
 Prerequisite: General Psychology.

-To be offered on occasion of student demand or need. - PS 443 Special Topics in Psychology.
+PS 443 Special Topics in Psychology.
 3 Semester Hours.
 Prerequisite: General Psychology.

-To be offered on occasion of student demand or need. - PS 444 Special Topics in Psychology.
+PS 444 Special Topics in Psychology.
 4 Semester Hours.
 Prerequisite: General Psychology.

-To be offered on occasion of student demand or need. - PS 461 Directed Studies in Psychology.
+PS 461 Directed Studies in Psychology.
 1 Semester Hour.
 (To be offered on occasion of student demand or need.)
 Prerequisite: General Psychology and consent of instructor.
-The student studies in an area of his/her particular interest approved by the instructor. - PS 462 Directed Studies in Psychology.
+The student studies in an area of his/her particular interest approved by the instructor.

+- PS 462 Directed Studies in Psychology.
 2 Semester Hours.
 (To be offered on occasion of student demand or need.)
 Prerequisite: General Psychology and consent of instructor.
 The student studies in an area of his/her particular interest approved by the instructor. - PS 463 Directed Studies in Psychology.
 3 Semester Hours.
 (To be offered on occasion of student demand or need.)
 Prerequisite: General Psychology and consent of instructor.
 The student studies in an area of his/her particular interest approved by the instructor. - PS 497 Practicum in Psychology/Sociology/Gerontology.
 3 Semester Hours.
 (Also listed as SO/GE 497.)
 Prerequisite: Senior standing and consent of instructor.
 This course provides the student an opportunity to experience the theoretical concepts and knowledge obtained in the classroom.
 The practicum entails approximately eight hours per week of supervised field experiences in appropriate community agencies, institutions, industrial or research settings, and bi-weekly in-class seminars. - PS 498 Practicum in Psychology/Sociology.
 3 Semester Hours.
 (Also listed as SO 498.)
 Prerequisite: Senior standing and consent of instructor.
 This course provides the student an opportunity to experience the theoretical concepts and knowledge obtained in the classroom.
 The practicum entails approximately eight hours per week of supervised field experiences in appropriate community agencies, institutions, industrial or research settings, and bi-weekly in-class seminars. - PS 499 Thinking, Writing, and Speaking in the Behavioral Sciences.
 3 Semester Hours.
 (Also listed as SO 499.)
 (Offered Fall and Spring.)
 A course that all students majoring in the Behavioral Science department must take during their last semester prior to graduation.
 It will emphasize thinking, writing, and speaking effectively.
 Therefore, areas in which students are deficient will be emphasized individually, through writing and speaking engagements during the course.
 Students will be taught critical thinking skills and will be intermittently assessed for such skills through objective examinations.
 Also, students will be assessed upon completion of the course for improvement in critical areas.